Law - Political Science - Administration

 Master's Degree in Public Law and Litigation

-Mention Public Law
+Public Law major

-• Master's degree in public law and litigation
+• Master's Degree in Public Law and Litigation

-Teaching staff: Pascale Idoux and Fanny Tarlet
+Academic advisors: Pascale Idoux and Fanny Tarlet

 Teachers.
-The teachers and lecturers of the Master's degree in Public Law are academics, professors, administrative magistrates, and public lawyers from various backgrounds who provide our students with the benefit of their unique backgrounds and experiences.
+The teachers and lecturers on the Master's in Public Law program are academics, teacher-researchers, administrative magistrates, and public law experts from a variety of backgrounds, who share their unique experiences and expertise with our students.

-See the complete page of this course
+See the full page for this route

 • ECHR litigation system (ST)

-• Administrative law for local authorities (ST)
+• Administrative law of local authorities (ST)

-• UE Urban planning law
+• EU Urban planning law

 6 credits